-Adjusted Net Income

-We use adjusted net income, a non-GAAP financial measure, in evaluating our operating results and for financial and operational decision-making purposes.
-We believe that adjusted net income help identify underlying trends in our business by excluding the impact of (i) share-based compensation expenses, which are non-cash charges, and (ii) convertible senior notes buyback income, which is non-cash and non-recurring.
-We believe that adjusted net income provide useful information about our operating results, enhance the overall understanding of our past performance and future prospects and allow for greater visibility with respect to key metrics used by our management in its financial and operational decision-making.
+Adjusted Net Income Attributable to Qudian Inc.'s Shareholders that adjusted net income attributable to Qudian Inc.'s shareholders help identify underlying trends in the Group's business by excluding the impact of (i) share-based compensation expenses, which are non-cash charges, and (ii) convertible senior notes buyback income, which is non-cash and non-recurring.
+We believe that such non-GAAP financial measure provides useful information about the Group's operating results, enhance the overall understanding of the Group's past performance and future prospects and allow for greater visibility with respect to key metrics used by our management in its financial and operational decision-making.